Central Submonads and Notions of Computation: Soundness, Completeness and Internal Languages: Central Submonads

-\begin{example} Let $\TT$ be a strong monad on a symmetric monoidal category $\CC,$ such that all unit maps $\eta_X \colon X \to \TT X$ are monomorphisms (this is often the case in practice).
-Then, the identity monad on $\CC$ is a central submonad of $\TT.$ \end{example}
+\begin{exa} Let $\TT$ be a strong monad on a symmetric monoidal category $\CC,$ such that all unit maps $\eta_X \colon X \to \TT X$ are monomorphisms (this is often the case in practice).
+Then the identity monad on $\CC$ is a central submonad of $\TT.$ \end{exa}